Looking Closely at the Growth Curve for Designer Brands Inc. (DBI)

-Designer Brands Inc. (NYSE:DBI) went up by 7.45% from its latest closing price compared to the recent 1-year high of $19.38.
-The company’s stock price has collected 2.11% of gains in the last five trading sessions.
+Designer Brands Inc. (NYSE:DBI) went down by -2.88% from its latest closing price compared to the recent 1-year high of $19.38.
+The company’s stock price has collected 7.35% of gains in the last five trading sessions.
 The Wall Street Journal reported on 12/07/21 that Tesla, Intel, Bitcoin: What to Watch in the Stock Market Today

 Is It Worth Investing in Designer Brands Inc. (NYSE :DBI) Right Now?